PKS Cluster Management

 Users interact with PKS and PKS-deployed Kubernetes clusters in two ways:

 - Deploying Kubernetes clusters with BOSH and managing their lifecycle.
-These tasks are performed using the PKS command line interface (CLI) and the PKS control plane.
+These tasks are performed using the PKS Command Line Interface (PKS CLI) and the PKS control plane.

 - Deploying and managing container-based workloads on Kubernetes clusters.